ibm-cloud-docs/containers/cs_dns.md

 ## Autoscaling the cluster DNS provider
 {: #dns_autoscale}

-By default, CoreDNS includes a deployment to autoscale the DNS pods in response to the number of worker nodes and cores within the cluster.
-You can fine-tune the DNS autoscaler parameters by editing the DNS autoscaling configmap.
-For example, if your apps heavily use the cluster DNS provider, you might need to increase the minimum number of DNS pods to support the app.
+By default, CoreDNS includes a deployment to autoscale the CoreDNS pods in response to the number of worker nodes and cores within the cluster.
+You can fine-tune the CoreDNS autoscaler parameters by editing the CoreDNS autoscaling configmap.
+For example, if your apps heavily use the cluster DNS provider, you might need to increase the minimum number of CoreDNS pods to support the app.
 For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-horizontal-autoscaling/){: external}.
 {: shortdesc}

 Before you begin: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-1. Verify that the CoreDNS deployment is available.
+1. Verify that the CoreDNS autoscaler deployment is available.
 In your CLI output, verify that one deployment is **AVAILABLE**.
     ```
-    kubectl get deployment -n kube-system | grep dns-autoscaler
+    kubectl get deployment -n kube-system coredns-autoscaler
     ```
     {: pre}

     Example output:
     ```
-    NAME                   DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    NAME                 READY   UP-TO-DATE   AVAILABLE   AGE
-    coredns-autoscaler     1         1         1            1           32d
+    coredns-autoscaler   1/1     1            1           69d
     ```
     {: screen}
-2. Get the name of the configmap for the DNS autoscaler parameters.
-    ```
-    kubectl get configmap -n kube-system
-    ```
-    {: pre}
-3. Edit the default settings for the DNS autoscaler.
-Look for the `data.linear` field, which defaults to one DNS pod per 16 worker nodes or 256 cores, with a minimum of two DNS pods regardless of cluster size (`preventSinglePointFailure: true`).
+2. Edit the default settings for the CoreDNS autoscaler.
+Look for the `data.linear` field, which defaults to one CoreDNS pod per 16 worker nodes or 256 cores, with a minimum of two CoreDNS pods regardless of cluster size (`preventSinglePointFailure: true`).
 For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-horizontal-autoscaling/#tuning-autoscaling-parameters){: external}.
     ```
-    kubectl edit configmap -n kube-system <dns-autoscaler>
+    kubectl edit configmap -n kube-system coredns-autoscaler
     ```
     {: pre}